flipperdevices/flipperzero-firmware/README.md

 ## Attributions <a name="attributions"></a>

-This project is based on/forked from the [Fliper Zero Camera Application][flipperzero-camera] by [Z4urce][github-profile-z4urce] combined with the [Flipper Zero Boilerplate Application][flipper-zero-fap-boilerplate] by [Dave Lee][github-profile-leedave].
+This project is based on/forked from the [Flipper Zero Camera Application][flipperzero-camera] by [Z4urce][github-profile-z4urce] combined with the [Flipper Zero Boilerplate Application][flipper-zero-fap-boilerplate] by [Dave Lee][github-profile-leedave].